Factbox-Restrictions vs protections: How states are taking sides on abortion

 ARIZONA: Republican Governor Doug Ducey in March signed a bill banning abortions after 15 weeks of pregnancy.
 The measure makes exceptions for medical emergencies, but not for rape or incest.
 It will take effect in late summer if not blocked in court.

-FLORIDA: The legislature in March passed a 15-week abortion ban, which allows exceptions for medical emergencies or if the fetus has a fatal abnormality.
-It awaits the signature of Governor Ron DeSantis, a Republican, who has signaled support for the bill.
+FLORIDA: Republican Governor Ron DeSantis on Thursday signed a 15-week abortion ban, which allows exceptions for medical emergencies or if the fetus has a fatal abnormality.
+The exceptions do not allow for abortion past the 15 weeks in the case of rape, incest or human trafficking.
+The ban is due to take effect July 1.

 IDAHO: Republican Governor Brad Little signed a six-week abortion ban in March that allows family members of the fetus to sue providers who perform abortions past that point, similar to a Texas law enacted last year.
 The Idaho law is due to take effect in late April if not blocked in court.

-KENTUCKY: The legislature has passed several abortion restrictions, including a 15-week ban, a requirement that fetal remains be cremated or interred, and a requirement that a combination birth-death or stillbirth certificate be issued for each abortion.
-Democratic Governor Andy Beshear has vetoed the bill, but the senate's Republican supermajority could still override his veto until April 14.
+KENTUCKY: The legislature overrode the governor's veto to enact several abortion restrictions on Wednesday, including a 15-week ban, a requirement that fetal remains be cremated or interred, and a requirement that a combination birth-death or stillbirth certificate be issued for each abortion.
+The law, which took immediate effect, has suspended clinics' ability to provide abortions.
+Abortion rights advocates are challenging it in court.

 OKLAHOMA: Republican Governor Kevin Stitt on Tuesday signed a bill banning abortion except in medical emergencies and penalizing providers who violate the law with up to $100,000 in fines and 10 years in prison.
 The law is due to take effect over the summer if not blocked in court.